-Heat should be your go-to after a weekend warrior move gone wrong, such as over-aggressive mulching in your garden or an injury form moving furniture, says Justin J. Park, MD, an orthopedic spine surgeon with The Maryland Spine Center at Mercy Medical Center in Baltimore, Maryland.
+Heat therapy should be your go-to after a weekend warrior move gone wrong, such as over-aggressive mulching in your garden or an injury form moving furniture, says Justin J. Park, MD, an orthopedic spine surgeon with The Maryland Spine Center at Mercy Medical Center in Baltimore, Maryland.
 “Strains and pulls respond better to heat.”
 Heat helps to ease the strained muscle and reduce tension and can help to increase range of motion and reduce pain.
 Don’t let the heating pad get too hot and don’t use it for more than an hour or so at a time.
 Heat that’s too intense may hurt your skin, leading to more problems.
-Here’s how heat therapy works to make you feel better.
+You can also loosen the tension with these expert-recommended back massagers.

 Back pain remedy: Over-the-counter medications

 Other back pain remedies that work fast are over-the-counter pain medication, Dr. Park says.
 Tylenol, or acetaminophen, is really not recommended for muscular strains and sprains.
 If you’ve hurt your back, the best remedy is a non-steroidal anti-inflammatory medication, or NSAID.
 Common NSAIDs include Advil (ibuprofen) and Aleve (naproxen).
 These medications have anti-inflammatory effects to reduce pain.
 By keeping inflammation low, your pain is decreased, and you are better able to move.
 But be careful, Dr. Park says.
 There are times that ibuprofen won’t work—and could be dangerous.